 Why Timing Is So Critical After a Stroke

-More than 85 percent of strokes are classified as ischemic, which means it's an acute (or sudden) stroke that occurs when a clot blocks a blood vessel, cutting off blood flow to a part of the brain.
+More than 85% of strokes are classified as ischemic, which means it's an acute (or sudden) stroke that occurs when a clot blocks a blood vessel, cutting off blood flow to a part of the brain.

 What are acute reperfusion therapies?
 These are the treatment options to restore blood flow to the regions of brain that are affected and to minimize tissue damage.
 The long-term goal is to improve outcome by reducing stroke-related disability and death.
 These therapies include:

-- Endovascular thrombectomy (EVT): Patients with blockage of a large intracranial vessel can benefit from a procedure called endovascular thrombectomy (EVT).
-This is done with the use of catheter which a highly specialized doctor (a neuro-interventionalist) navigates to the location of the clot causing the blockage and removes it with the use of specific equipment.
-Advanced neuroimaging studies are needed to determine the location of the clot and the viability of the affected brain tissue before EVT is done.
-The therapeutic time window for these procedures can extend from 0-6 hours and 6-24 hours from the time the stroke symptoms start, depending on the specific circumstances.
-Again, all actions need to happen very fast.
+- Thrombectomy: Patients with blockage of a large intracranial vessel can benefit from a procedure called thrombectomy.
+This is done with the use of a catheter which a highly specialized doctor (a neuro-interventionalist) navigates to the location of the clot causing the blockage and removes it with the use of specific equipment.
+The time window for performing thrombectomy on a stroke patient is generally longer than that of giving clot-busting medication, but timing and rapid treatment after the onset of symptoms is still critical.

 With timing of treatment so critical, it is important for those who know the person having the stroke to be aware of when the first symptoms were noticed and communicate this information with the EMS personnel and the treating physicians.